DORA 2025, Part 3. How AI Is Transforming Software Development: Adoption, Use Cases, and Impact on Team Effectiveness

 The spike in AI adoption is especially noticeable from late 2023 to mid-2024.

-According to the survey, respondents spent an average of two hours of their last workday working with AI, or about one quarter of a standard eight-hour day.
+According to the survey, respondents spent an average of two hours of their last workday working with AI - roughly a quarter of a standard eight-hour day.

 Reflective AI use

-Although AI use among respondents is nearly universal, reflective use - when a person automatically turns to AI as soon as
+Although AI use among respondents is nearly universal, reflexive use - when a person automatically turns to AI as soon as a problem arises

 Tasks

-9. Analytics also revealed slow adoption of newer capabilities such as agent mode - only 25% of users use it.
-In response, Sabre is strengthening training programs and expanding knowledge sharing among developers to increase engagement and ensure teams use AI capabilities confidently. -
+Analytics also showed slow adoption of newer features such as agent mode - only 25% of users use it.
+In response, Sabre is expanding training programs and developer knowledge sharing to increase engagement and make sure teams use AI capabilities confidently. -

 Tasks: where developers use AI

-As in the 2024 DORA report, the leading AI use case among survey participants remains writing new code - 71% of respondents who do development use AI to help create code.
+As in the 2024 DORA report, writing new code remains the main AI use case among survey participants - 71% of respondents who do development use AI to help create code.

-Most professionals whose roles include these tasks also use AI for: literature review - 68%, changing existing code - 66%, proofreading and text review - 66%, creating or editing images - 66%.
-Less common AI use cases among those whose work includes these tasks are: requirements analysis - 49%, internal communications - 48%, calendar management - 25%
+Most professionals whose responsibilities include these tasks also use AI for: literature review - 68% modifying existing code - 66% proofreading and reviewing text - 66% creating or editing images - 66% Less common AI use cases among those whose work includes these tasks: requirements analysis - 49% internal communications - 48% calendar management - 25%

 UC Berkeley study: what we examined